Last Updated on March 22, 2022 by Grow with Bovees

 Actively taking steps each year to keep your evergreen green is prevention.
 Prevention should be done each year to ensure that the evergreen does not turn brown, to begin with.
 Prevention means that you will sufficiently water the evergreen each fall before the winter begins.

 As soon the weather turns cold and the ground freezes, the evergreen will not be able to absorb water as it does during the warmer months.
 Prevention is ineffective at this point as the ground will be too cold for the evergreen to absorb any sufficient amount of water to keep the needles from turning brown.
 Therefore, if you are trying to prevent the evergreen needles from turning brown, you will need to do this in fall.

 Your evergreen tree will only need to be maintained by correctively pruning the damaged, diseased, or dead branches in the tree.
-Branches that have become damaged, diseased, or have died will need to be pruned so that a new leader of the branch can be established.
+Limbs that have become damaged, diseased, or have died will need to be pruned so that a new leader of the branch can be established.